We are happy to answer your questions via phone or email. Please contact us at

 Tap: Discover the style of the old hoofers, comparable to that of the modern style of Savion Glover and the late Gregory Hines.
 Discovering rhythm, style, and sound, tappers will learn a variety of tap styles from Broadway to Rhythm tap.
 Exercises focus on building flexibility of the knee and ankle, coordination, speed of movement, clarity of sound, and fun!

-Modern: A blending of techniques is taught through stretching, center and floor work combinations, traveling progressions and choreography.
+Modern 1 or 2: A blending of techniques is taught through stretching, center and floor work combinations, traveling progressions and choreography.
 Artistry and performance, as well as mental alertness and observation skills, are emphasized.
 Space, time, and energy are explored as elements of movement.
 Modern dancers are required to take ballet for a better understanding of dance technique.
 Modern is by director approval only.

 Tutu and Tumble (3-5 years old): Dance classes designed for our youngest dancers, both male and female.
 These classes introduce the basics of dance and ballet technique and incorporate gross and fine motor skills with attention given to color/shape recognition and spatial awareness.
 Dancers learn about participating in a classroom environment, taking turns, and being independent from their caregiver in an educational setting.
 Tumbling basics are introduced while students learn about social skills, cooperation, and using friendly words and actions.

 Tapping Toes (3-5 year olds): Designed for our tiniest tappers, students are introduced to beginning tap rhythms and steps.
 A perfect partner to Tutu and Tumble.